-Bells Beach is a renowned surf beach located 100 kilometers southwest of Melbourne, near the towns of Torquay and Jan Juc.
+Bells Beach is a renowned surf beach located 100 kilometers southwest of Melbourne, near Torquay and Jan Juc.

 The pioneers of surfing in Bells Beach were Torquay locals Owen Yateman and Vic Tantau.
 They rode the first waves in the late 1940s.

-The Bowl, the steep final section of the wave, is the main break with Outside Bells producing a long, fast, even wall when surf gets above six feet.
+The Bowl, the steep final section of the wave, is the main break, with Outside Bells producing a long, fast, even wall when the surf gets above six feet.

 Get on the Great Ocean Road and prepare to ride the wave of a lifetime.
 Ring the bell at Bells Beach.